tubbo/sumatra/README.md

 jQuery developers to build plugins in CoffeeScript without making their code look, well, downright ugly!

-## Installation & Usage
+## Installation

-We recommend the use of Bower to install Sumatra, but you can just use the compiled source code in `src/sumatra.js` and `src/sumatra.min.js` in your application.
+We recommend Bower for installing Sumatra as a component:

 ```bash
 $ bower install sumatra
 ```

-If you're using Ruby on Rails, check out [sumatra-rails][engine]!
+However, you can also install Sumatra manually by just including the `pkg/sumatra.js` file in your javascripts directory.

+## Usage

+Sumatra values convention over configuration, and its usage revolves around an established pattern that hopefully others will find useful.

 ### Defining a Basic Plugin